|

 the signs of bloat and rushed him to the vet immediately.
 Big thanks

 to Clinton Jefferies who saved Beau's life.
-If you experience a
+Our other dobermann,

 combination of the following: